openhab/openhab-docs/developers/ide/eclipse.md

 This guide describes the steps to setup Eclipse and how to run and debug an add-on in Eclipse.

 ::: tip Existing Eclipse Installations
-If you already have Eclipse installed it is recommended to perform a separate Eclipse install for OpenHAB to avoid overriding your existing Eclipse configuration.
+If you already have Eclipse installed it is recommended to perform a separate Eclipse install for openHAB to avoid overriding your existing Eclipse configuration.
 :::

 ## Eclipse IDE Setup